AppliedMechanicsLab/ENGN0310/CourseNotes/Beams/EndMomentShape.md

 \end{align}
 $$

-In this section we will determine the shape of the deformed beam by solving the differential equation
+In this section, we will determine the shape of the deformed beam by solving the differential equation
 $$
 \begin{align}